 Minimise the number of people in the meeting so that only the relevant people to the decision making process are in the meeting.
 Many people can distort the message and make it confusing and less effective.
 As a result, having fewer members in a group provides an efficient and productive sharing and review of what has been generated.

 Stay on course and do not allow the meeting to be side tracked.
 Ideally, the presentation should be an hour long, and should not be overly complicated with details that will just confuse the audience.
-Give an opportunity to ask questions but do not let the discussion to go to a standstill.
+Give an opportunity to ask questions but do not let the discussion come to a standstill.

 Before concluding, be sure to finalize a business review meeting checklist that ensures you’ve covered: